Take-Two officially acquires social gaming developer Zynga

 When the deal was announced in January, it was noted that Zynga would help bolster Take-Two IP on mobile.
 And with the revenue potential on the platform why wouldn’t they push for this?

 This comes as acquisitions are a hot-button topic in the gaming world.
 Just this year, two major purchases rocked the landscape.
-In January, Microsoft bought Activision Blizzard for $68.7 billion, in a deal that is still pending.
-And Sony wrote a $3.6 billion cheque to acquire Destiny developer Bungie.
+In January, Microsoft bought Activision Blizzard for $68.7 billion USD (roughly $87.3 billion CAD), in a deal that is still pending.
+And Sony wrote a $3.6 billion USD ($4.6 billion CAD) cheque to acquire Destiny developer Bungie.

 Image Credit: Zynga